Blue–Green rivalry: Men's soccer

-The best known of the Blue–Green Rivalry games, Cal Poly and UCSB play each other twice a year in Big West Conference play.
-With both schools located on the Central Coast of California less than 100 miles apart, attendance has risen dramatically following the Gauchos' 2006 NCAA Division I Men's Soccer Championship.
+The best known of the Blue–Green Rivalry games, Cal Poly and UCSB played each other twice a year in Big West Conference play through the 2026 season.
+With both schools located on the Central Coast of California less than 100 miles apart.
 The crowds of these games are record-setting and are among the highest regular season games in NCAA college soccer history.